k-med/kdos-main/content/knowledge/_index.md

 title: "Knowledge"
 layout: "knowledge-home"
 summary: >
-  A structured, long-lived knowledge archive spanning mathematics, philosophy, engineering, finance, and the sciences.
+  KDOS is a structured, domain-oriented operating system for knowledge — designed for long-term clarity, composability, and AI-assisted synthesis.
 ---

 Welcome to **KDOS Knowledge**.